-This article provides a detailed response to: What are the four Ps of oral presentation?
-For a comprehensive understanding of Effective Communication, we also include relevant case studies for further reading and links to Effective Communication best practice resources.
+This article provides a detailed response to: What Are the 4 Ps of Oral Presentation?
+(Speaking & Delivery Framework) For a comprehensive understanding of Effective Communication, we also include relevant case studies for further reading and links to Effective Communication best practice resources.

 TABLE OF CONTENTS